Designing a simple part

 Extrude

-With the 2D sketch being fully constrained, we can move on to make it 3D.
+With the 2D sketch being fully constrained, let’s make it 3D.

 _images/extrude-constrained.png